Complete Sample Social Studies Issue 2 SRQ

 (E) The benefit of the government-financed is that every Swede can afford quality healthcare services.
 As a result, the overall health of Sweden is taken care of.
 However, the personal income tax for Swedes is very high as the government needs a lot of money to pay for the healthcare of the entire population.
 Hence, the richest Swedes must fork out more money.
 This might encourage wealthy Swedes to migrate to other countries.
 Furthermore, the system will be further burdened as Sweden is an ageing population.

 (L) Hence, the government-approached approach ensures all can afford healthcare though it is not certain if this approach is sustainable.

 Other parts of the SRQ samples are here:

-Finally, a downloadable file can be found here.
+Finally, the downloadable file can be found below.

 My experience, proven methodology and unique blend of technology will help your child ace their exams.

 If you have any questions, please contact us!